Nation/World

 A tanker plane crash has killed a firefighting pilot in Oregon as Western wildfires spread

-Communities in the U.S. West and Canada were under siege from raging wildfires on Friday, as a fast-moving blaze sparked by lightning sent people fleeing on roads ringed with fire in rural Idaho and a human-caused inferno forced the evacuation of hundreds of homes in northern California.
+Communities in the U.S. West and Canada were under siege from raging wildfires on Friday, as a fast-moving blaze sparked by lightning sent people fleeing on fire-ringed roads in rural Idaho and a human-caused inferno forced the evacuation of hundreds of homes in northern California.

-A pilot was found dead in a crashed tanker plane that disappeared in eastern Oregon while fighting one of the many wildfires spreading across several Western states.
+In eastern Oregon, a pilot was found dead in a small air tanker plane that crashed while fighting one of the many wildfires spreading across several Western states.

-Climate change is increasing the frequency of lightning strikes as the region endures recording-breaking heat and bone-dry conditions.
 More than 110 active fires covering 2,800 square miles were burning in the U.S. on Friday, according to the National Interagency Fire Center.
+Some were caused by the weather, with climate change increasing the frequency of lightning strikes as the region endures record heat and bone-dry conditions.

-In California, more than 130 structures have been destroyed and thousands more remain threatened by the state’s largest active wildfire.
-The Park Fire started Wednesday when a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene, authorities said.
+More than 130 structures have been destroyed by the fire, and thousands more remain threatened.
+The state’s largest active wildfire began Wednesday when a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene, authorities said.

 [Massive Park fire in Northern California sparked by man pushing burning truck into a gully, officials say]

-By midday Friday, the fire was completely uncontained after burning more than 278 square miles across the Sierra Nevada foothills above the city of 100,000.
-Barring a downward revision, it appeared to become California’s 20th largest wildfire on record, edging a 1977 blaze, according to Cal Fire statistics.
+By midday Friday, the fire had burned more than 278 square miles across the Sierra Nevada foothills above the city of 100,000.
+It remained completely uncontained.

 Oregon still has the biggest active blaze in the United States, the Durkee Fire, which combined with the Cow Fire to burn nearly 630 square miles.
 It remains unpredictable and was only 20% contained Friday, according to the government website InciWeb.